Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks: Experiment Results

 Figure~\ref{fig:defense} compares the impact of DP, noisy gradients, and gradient compression on the attack robustness of Fed-Listing (in terms of JS-divergence).
-Under the DP defense, the performance of FedGNNs improves as the privacy budget $\epsilon$ increases.
-However, this comes at the cost of privacy: the attack becomes significantly more effective at that point when the privacy budget $\epsilon$ increases, except when $\epsilon$ equals 2 and 3, where the attack performance was reduced.
-In the case of noisy gradients, increasing the noise level leads to a steep decline in model accuracy - from 0.701 at $\sigma = 0.5$ to just 0.473 at $\sigma = 3$.
+Under the DP defense, the performance of FedGNNs improves as the privacy budget $\epsilon$ increases, as shown in Fig.~\ref{fig:def-dp}.
+However, the attack becomes significantly more effective when the privacy budget $\epsilon$ increases, except when $\epsilon$ equals 2 and 3, where the attack performance was reduced.
+In the case of noisy gradients, increasing the noise level $\sigma$ leads to a steep decline in model accuracy from 0.701 at $\sigma = 0.5$ to just 0.473 at $\sigma = 3$.
 Meanwhile, attack effectiveness remains moderate at intermediate noise levels but deteriorates further at higher noise scales (e.g., $\sigma \geq 2.5$), where both model utility and attack reliability break down.
 In contrast, gradient compression demonstrates a more favorable trade-off.
-Accuracy steadily improves with higher compression ratios -- from 0.547 at $\alpha = 0.1$ to 0.725 at $\alpha = 1.0$, while attack success is notably minimized around $\alpha = 0.5$ (JS-divergence = 0.118).
+The accuracy steadily improves with a higher compression ratio, from 0.547 at $\alpha = 0.1$ to 0.725 at $\alpha = 1.0$, while attack success is notably minimized around $\alpha = 0.5$ (JS-divergence = 0.118).

-In summary, it is hard for these three defense mechanisms to mitigate the proposed Fed-Listing attack with slight defense strength, and a stronger defense strength (e.g., larger noise scales) can cause much utility loss.
+In summary, it is hard for these three defense mechanisms to mitigate the proposed Fed-Listing attack with slight defense strength, yet a stronger defense strength (e.g., larger $\epsilon$ and noise scale $\sigma$) can destroy the model utility.